 Streamline your data analysis

 In my experience, too many marketers fail to recongise the benefit of dashboards and instead default to Google Analytics' standard reports to kind of 'rinse and repeat' their analysis month in, month out.
 My advice in this situation would be to automate as much of your reporting as possible.
 While automation is obviously possible in Google Analytics, Google Data Studio allows you to take the customisation aspect much further and help you dig into complex datasets with ease.

 Once you've spend the time configuring your data sources, metrics and dimensions then the time-consuming bit of your job is pretty much over with, ultimately giving you more time to analyse the data collected.
 The date-picker makes it incredibly easy compare and contrast key metrics trends over time without the effort of having to set up the report each and every time enabling faster, more intuitive analysis to take place.

 I personally find that the process of visualising a dataset through a variety of lenses help me identify trends and anomalies within it which I might otherwise have missed.
 When it comes to Google Analytics, I find that viewing data through the same flat table layout again and again can lead to a kind of ‘data blindness’.
 Switching up how we view data can have a big impact on how we interpret and ‘see’ the meaning within it.
 This is where I’ve found Google Data Studio most helpful; inspiring me to think about the relationship between key metrics and dimensions differently, allowing new insights to come to the fore.

 Go and get started

-Hopefully this short primer has given you some idea of what's possible with Google Data Studio.
-Over the coming weeks, I'll be digging into specific use cases for integreating Google Data Studio into your workflow.
-In the meantime, the best thing I can suggest is that you to take some time to experiment with the tool, try out different visualisations and reports and find out for yourself what’s possible and what suits you and your needs.
+Hopefully this short primer has given you some idea of what's possible with Google Data Studio and data visualisation.
+The best thing I can suggest is that you to take some time to experiment with the tool, try out different visualisations and reports and find out for yourself what’s possible and what suits you and your needs.